Spodymun/ros2-lidar-explorer/README.md

 > ⚠️ It's important that the Raspberry Pi and the ESP are connected to the same Wi-Fi network — either via a shared hotspot or by directly connecting to each other's Wi-Fi.

 Once everything is set up, follow these steps to launch mapping.

+> ⚠️ **Make sure you deactivate the camera launch if your system can't provide enough GPU acceleration**

 ```bash
 cd ~/ws_lidar/src/ros2-lidar-explorer